ssanj/babyloncandle/posts/2009-12-03-Intellij-cant-find-test-classes-in-a-package.markdown

 ---
-title: Intellij can't find Test Classes in a Package
+title: Intellij can&apos;t find Test Classes in a Package
 author: sanjiv sahayam
 tags: intellij, java
 ---

  I came across a very annoying problem while using intellij 8.1.3 today.
 I could run all the tests from the source package until I introduced a compilation error.
 After fixing the compilation error, I could no long run all the tests from the source package.
 Intellij kept insisting that "there are no tests in package xyz" .. which of ofcourse there where.

 I had a quick look around the intellij configuration files (usually in your __home_directory/.IntelliJIdea8x/system directory__) and I came across 2 cache directories:

 1. caches
 2. compiler